giampaolo/psutil/docs/index.rst

 .. function:: cpu_freq(percpu=False)

     Return CPU frequency as a named tuple including *current*, *min* and *max* frequencies expressed in Mhz.
 On Linux *current* frequency reports the real-time value, on all other platforms this usually represents the nominal "fixed" value (never changing).
-    If *percpu* is ``True`` and the system supports per-cpu frequency retrieval (Linux only) a list of frequencies is returned for each CPU, if not, a list with a single element is returned.
+If *percpu* is ``True`` and the system supports per-cpu frequency retrieval (Linux and FreeBSD), a list of frequencies is returned for each CPU, if not, a list with a single element is returned.
 If *min* and *max* cannot be determined they are set to ``0.0``.

     Example (Linux):